dwettstein/PowerShellStuff/Guides/PowerShell_Quick_Style_Guide.md

     ```powershell
         function Invoke-HttpRequest {
             [CmdletBinding()]
-            param(
+            param (
                 # ...
     ```
-- Follow the _One True Brace Style_ (1TBS or OTBS)
+- Follow either the _Stroustrup_ or the _One True Brace Style (1TBS or OTBS)_ brace style
-    - Open braces always go on the same line, closing braces on a new line!
+    - Write the opening brace always on the same line and the closing brace on a new line!
     ```powershell
     function Invoke-HttpRequest {
         # ...
         end {
             if ($MyVariable -eq "AnyValue") {
+                # either Stroustrup:
+            }
+            elseif {
-                # ...
+                # or 1TBS:
             } else {
                 # ...
             }